 The Ma Lai Gao cake takes you directly into a traditional Guangzhou tea house or into any household, with its comforting, nostalgic scent.

-This steamed sponge cake is one of the classics of Chinese sweet foods.
 With a caramelized sweetness, it has very few ingredients: egg, brown sugar, vanilla extract, oil, flour, baking powder, and a pinch of salt.
-This yields a Chinese warm cake with a sweet flavour and a special, fluffy texture.
+This yields a Chinese warm cake with a sweet flavor and a special, fluffy texture.

 favorite_border